 There are also long-term risks that come with bariatrics, such as weight regain, which is why you need to work closely with your bariatric surgeon during the entire process of losing weight because not everyone has the same body type either.

-Suppose they do end up gaining back some pounds again after a bariatric sleeve gastrectomy.
-In that case, they’ll have another bariatric procedure done, but this time around, their chances for success will increase too!
+What if they gain some weight back after a bariatric sleeve gastrectomy?
+Once that happens, they will have another bariatric procedure done, but this time around, their chances of success will be higher.

 You might not think bariatric procedures are for you, but bariatric sleeve gastrectomy or bypasses could change your life if you stick to them.